-How does PRF for Scars Work?
+How Does PRF for Scars Work?

 PRF is a mixture of platelets, growth factors and fibrin that is injected directly into the scar tissue.
-It allows your body to heal itself through a process called cell signaling.
+It allows your body to heal itself through a process called cell signalling.
 In addition to promoting cellular regeneration, PRF also helps reduce inflammation and pain.

 How is PRF performed?